MartinDrumel/martin-drumel-pirali-research-group/content/landingresearch/header.md

   css_class:
 ---

-We are interested in rotationally-resolved spectroscopy mainly, but only, in the low-frequency part of the electromagnetic spectrum.
+Spectroscopy in the low-frequency part of the electromagnetic spectrum